FlorianRhiem/pyGLFW/README.md

  - functions like `glfwGetMonitors` return a list instead of a pointer and an object count
  - Gamma ramps use floats between 0.0 and 1.0 instead of unsigned shorts
  - GLFW errors are reported as `glfw.GLFWError` exceptions if no error callback is set (use `glfw.ERROR_REPORTING=False` to disable this)
+ - instead of a sequence for `GLFWimage` structs, PIL/pillow `Image` objects can be used

 Installation
 ------------